Divisible and the Monoidal Quartet

 dup >$< (second (const ()) >$< (u >*< conquered))

-second (const ()) . dup >$< (u >*< conquered)
+dup const ()) . dup >$< (u >*< conquered)

-second (const ()) . dup >$< (fst >$< u)
+const ()) . dup >$< (fst >$< u)

-fst . second (const ()) . dup >$< u
+second (fst . second (const ()) . dup >$< u

-u -- LHS = RHS
+-- LHS = RHS u

 And so does the associativity one:

-(u >+< v) >+< w = u >+< (v >+< w) -- Goal
+>+< v) >+< w = u >+< (v >+< w) -- Goal

 (u >+< v) >+< w -- LHS

-dup >$< ((dup >$< (u >*< v)) >*< w)
+(u >$< ((dup >$< (u >*< v)) >*< w)

 dup >$< (first dup >$< ((u >*< v) >*< w))

-first dup . dup >$< ((u >*< v) >*< w)
+dup . dup >$< ((u >*< v) >*< w)

-u >+< (v >+< w) -- RHS
+first dup >+< (v >+< w) -- RHS

-dup >$< (u >*< (dup >$< (v >*< w)))
+u >$< (u >*< (dup >$< (v >*< w)))

 dup >$< (second dup >$< (u >*< (v >*< w)))

-second dup . dup >$< (u >*< (v >*< w))
+dup . dup >$< (u >*< (v >*< w))

 -- assoc ((x, y), z) = (x, (y, z))

-second dup . dup >$< (assoc >$< ((u >*< v) >*< w))
+. dup >$< (assoc >$< ((u >*< v) >*< w))

-assoc . second dup . dup >$< ((u >*< v) >*< w)
+second dup . second dup . dup >$< ((u >*< v) >*< w)

-first dup . dup >$< ((u >*< v) >*< w) -- LHS = RHS
+assoc . dup >$< ((u >*< v) >*< w) -- LHS = RHS first dup

 Handling nested Either

-The examples in this appendix are available as a separate .hs file.
+The examples in this appendix are available as a separate .hs

-There is a certain awkwardness in dealing with nested Either as anonymous sums that is hard to get rid of completely.
+as anonymous sums that is hard to get rid of completely.
 Prisms are a tool worth looking into in this context, as they are largely about expressing pattern matching in a composable way.
-Let’s bring lens into Tom’s Decidable example, then:
+Let’s bring lens into Tom’s Decidable

 data Foo = Bar String | Baz Bool | Quux Int